 There are three key things to look for and analyze when reading legal

 cases: the issue, the rule, and the holding (or decision).

 1) The Issue: Most cases are similarly structured in that they start with the background and factual information about the case and the parties involved.
 Then they get into the more nitty-gritty: the actual dispute or the issue that is being decided by the court.

 2) The Rule: Once the issue is identified, then the court discusses the rule or, rather, the laws or prior cases (a.k.a legal precedent) that have a bearing on the issue in dispute.

 3) The Holding: The rules guide the court in issuing its final ruling or holding.

 Those three elements make up the crux of any case, but there are sometimes additional elements that come into play for further analysis of the issue, such as dissents and concurrence.

 Concurrence: A concurrence is the part of a legal case that agrees with the ultimate holding found by the court but disagrees with the reasoning by the decision.
-The concurrence can offer new cases that were not discussed in the main body but that are insightful in other ways.
+The concurrence can present new cases that were not discussed in the main body but offer insights in other ways.

 Instead of spending the entire night summarizing your cases before a court hearing, you should do it week by week to make them more useful.
 You might want to add or delete critical points, insert more relevant cross-references, and work on your summaries every day.
-This will not only help you determine the most important information for your case but also you will have your summaries’ best version possible to present in the court.
+This will not only help you determine the most important information for your case but also have the best version of your summaries possible to present in court.